AkshathaPrasanna/MutVis/README.md

  To derive mutation signatures for the given set of samples, type

   ```
-  snakemake --use-conda --cores 16 MutVis_MutSign
+  snakemake --use-conda --cores 4 MutVis_MutSign
   ```

-  The minimum number of 2 cores to be given depending on your system configuration.
+  The minimum number of 4 cores and maximum number of 16 depending on your system configuration.
   This results in the mutation count matrix, base substitution matrix, relative contribution of derived mutation signatures for the given samples and clustered heatmap.

 # Tutorial